-Werry Workforce Whāraurau are proud to offer a national training day for mental health professionals working in Aotearoa
+Werry Workforce Whāraurau offered the following national training day for mental health professionals working in Aotearoa.

 Resilience: The Biology of Stress & The Science of Hope:

 Childhood experiences, both positive and negative, have a tremendous impact on future lifelong health and opportunity.
 As such, early experiences are an important public health issue and a cross-government issue.
 Much of the foundational research in this area has been referred to as Adverse Childhood Experiences (ACEs).
 ACEs can be prevented and resilience can be learnt.

 To watch a preview of this documentary by Jamie Redford please click here.